mattparko/red-hat-discovery-demo/README.md

    ```
 5. Ensure you have a public ssh key located at `~/.ssh/id_rsa.pub`

-### Deploy
+### Deploy and configure Red Hat Discovery
 1. Execute `ansible-playbook site.yml`
+2. Log in to Red Hat Discovery GUI
+   1. Add credentials
+   2. Add sources
+   3. Execute a scan

+### Destroy EC2 instances
+1. Execute `ansible-playbook remove_ec2_instances.yml`

 ### Notes
-1. This playbook can be run multiple times
+1. These playbooks can be run multiple times
-2. You can start/stop your EC2 instances with the provided playbooks
+2. Be careful with your password management!
+The dsc-user password will enable remote and privileged password-based ssh to the EC2 instances